-And while acne remains at large a curse among the adolescence, it is know about 20% of acne occurs within adults as well.
+And while acne remains at large a curse among adolescence, it is known about 20% of acne occurs among adults as well.

 Use this medication on the skin only.
 Before use, clean and dry the affected area.
 With the medicated pad or swab, apply to the affected area, and rub gently with it.
 Discard after use.